Phoenicurus moussieri (*)

 English: Moussier's Redstart

-The Moussier's Redstart (Phoenicurus moussieri) is a small passerine bird in the genus Phoenicurus (redstarts), formerly classed as a member of the thrush family (Turdidae), but is now classified as an Old World flycatcher (Muscicapidae).
+Moussier's redstart (Phoenicurus moussieri) is a small passerine bird in the genus Phoenicurus (redstarts), formerly classed as a member of the thrush family (Turdidae), but is now classified as an Old World flycatcher (Muscicapidae).
 It is an endemic resident breeder in the Atlas Mountains of northwest Africa.
-Its habitat is open woodland in rocky areas from sea level up to 3000 m altitude in the mountains.[1]
+Its habitat is open woodland in rocky areas from sea level up to 3000 m altitude in the mountains.[2]

 It is the smallest redstart, only 12 cm long and 14–15 g weight.
 The male has a black head with a broad white stripe running above each eye and down the side of the neck.
 The upperparts are black other than a white wing patch, and the rich chestnut tail, from which it and other redstarts get their names (start is an old word for tail).
 The underparts are a rich orange-red.
-The female has a pale brown head and upperparts, and the underparts are a paler orange than the male, although generally redder than the underparts of the similar but larger female Common Redstart.[2]
+The female has a pale brown head and upperparts, and the underparts are a paler orange than the male, although generally redder than the underparts of the similar but larger female common redstart.[3]

 Behaviour